 But does isolate always contain 0% THC?
 Some inferior brands may often claim that their isolate is free from THC content, but recent data shows that this isn’t always the case.
 Can you fail a drug test even if you only take a low quality CBD isolate?
 It’s possible if you don’t know where your isolate came from!

 How Drug Tests Work

 Marijuana drug tests are designed to screen specifically for the presence of THC, so if there is THC in your CBD you could fail your drug test.
 Drug tests are based on the principle of competitive binding.
 THC is detected through a chemical reaction process.
 If the concentration of the compound in the urine sample exceeds roughly 50 ng/mL, then you will test positive for Marijuana.

 Marijuana drug tests aren’t specifically designed to detect CBD.
 Therefore, CBD will not be detected by a marijuana drug test.

 Scientific studies in the lab suggest that cannabidiol can be converted to THC once in the digestive system, but this evidence has been dismissed for false reports.
 Theoretically, the digestive environment could potentially turn CBD into THC.
 However, CBD passes through the digestion system too fast for these conversions to occur.
 You can read more about this subject on ProjectCBD.org.

 Which CBD Products Are Safe?

 Taking a drug test can be an unnerving invasion of privacy and a violation of rights, but many of us have to go through it.
-Avoid potentially testing positive for THC or Marijuana use by using CBD isolate-based products only.
+Avoid potentially testing positive for THC or Marijuana use by using THC-free products only.